 262. Contemporary Judaism.
 (1.5h) Survey of Judaism today, including influences of the Enlightenment, Hasidism, Zionism, the Holocaust, and feminism.

 266. Religious Sects and Cults.
 (3h) Examines historical and contemporary issues in the study of new religious movements by analyzing media coverage of “cults” and investigating the history of specific groups.

 267. Religion and Popular Culture.
 (3h) Examines the relationship between religion and popular culture, focusing on a variety of popular culture forms and interpretive skills.
 Focus varies with instructor.

 268. Religion and Music.
 (3h) Explores the intersection of religion and music with special emphasis on how music facilitates experiences of the sacred.

-330. Comparative Religious Ethics.
+330. Pope, Jefferson & IMAM: A Study in Comparative Ethics.
 (3h) Comparative study of the moral values and socio-ethical positions in the major religious traditions of the world, with particular focus on their various methods of reasoning and sources of authority.